Defining Ranges using Sentinels

 The range starts at the memory address denoted by the begin() iterator and ends at the memory address denoted by the end() iterator.

 There is an alternative way to define a range.
-We establish the starting point as an iterator as before, but rather than defining the ending as a specific memory address, we instead define it using a sentinel.
+We establish the starting point as an iterator as before, but instead of defining the end as a specific memory address, we define it using a sentinel.

-We’ll cover this pattern in this lesson, and explain the reasons why we would need to use it.
+We’ll cover this pattern in this lesson and explain the reasons why we might need to use it.

 Limitations of End Iterators